-Lastly, for students who are the sole responsibility of Christian Virtual School, we provide access to myBlueprint as a tool to help students make the most informed decisions about their future.
+Lastly, for students who are the sole responsibility of Christian Virtual School, we provide access to myBlueprint as a tool to allow students to develop an Individual Pathways Plan and make informed decisions about their future.
 This tool helps students:

 - discover their learning and personality styles, interests, desired knowledge, and motivation factors;

 - plan their high school course selections to meet graduation requirements;